 Carthage was Rome’s biggest rival as the city grew to be the centre of a Mediterranean empire, and Hannibal was certainly the hero of the Carthaginians.
-He scaled the Alps to all but destroy the Roman Army at Cannae.
+He scaled the Alps to all but destroy the Roman Army on multiple occasions – most famously at Cannae.

 Carthage, close to modern Tunis, was a maritime and trading city with outposts around the Mediterranean.
 To the Romans, this was ‘Mare Nostrum’ or ‘our sea’, so Carthage had to be taken on.
 Sparked by a local dispute in Sicily, the three Punic Wars (264 to 241 BC, 218 to 201 BC and 149 – 146 BC) became an epic struggle for dominance of the Mediterranean.

 Hannibal Barca’s father Hamilcar fought the Romans first, as Carthage’s leader in the First Punic War.
 While serving in an invasion of Hispania (modern Spain), he persuaded his young son to swear to never be a friend of Rome.